samthebest/dump/sams-scala-tutorial/platonic-programming.md

 A programs **depth triangulation table** is the maximum level of triangulation (i.e. `(1, N, A, K, No)`) for functions of each Height.

 For example suppose we have a simple program with only 2 functions `f` and `g`, and `f` calls `g`.
 Suppose `g` is 1-Triangulated and `f` is A-Triangulated, then we could write the table as follows: `((0, 1), (1, A))`.

-Observe that only certain kinds of tables are possible thanks to the Triangulation Transitivity Theorem.

 Furthermore we have an implicit ordering of the strength on tables of the same length, e.g. `((0, 1), (1, A))` is stronger than `((0, N), (1, A))`, and `((0, N), (1, A))` is stronger than `((0, N), (1, No))`.